Daedalus-7/Final-Project/README.md

 The player is inside a "cave" and must escape

 ## Game Play
-Objective
+Objective:

+Jump up and around the obstacles to escape the "cave"

+Controls:

 Move left and right using A & D,
 Jump using W,
 & Change Cameras with C

-Jump up and around the obstacles to escape the "cave"

 ## Impediments
 Problems communicating, audio file issues, and lighting issues